xerberde/ecosquirrel-dsa5-roller/README.md

 # DSA5 Dice Roller for Foundry VTT

 Just another Dice Roller.
 The module adds FoundryVTT functions to dice roll.
-Adapted for the game Das schwarze Auge / The Dark Eye to have onyl the common used dices as well having a simple interface.
+Adapted for the game Das schwarze Auge / The Dark Eye to have only the common used dices as well having a simple interface.

 Was intended as a small project to see if I can do it, as so often with small things it becomes bigger than you think and lasts longer than you wanted and learns more than you thought.
 That's exactly why I love small projects like this.